Douglas MacArthur: Later life

-MacArthur received public adulation, which aroused expectations that he would run for president, but he was not a candidate.
-He carried out a speaking tour in 1951–52 attacking the Truman administration for "appeasement in Asia" and for mismanaging the economy.
-Initially attracting large crowds, by early 1952 MacArthur's speeches were attracting decreasing numbers as many complained that MacArthur seemed more interested in settling scores with Truman and praising himself than in offering up a constructive vision for the nation.
 MacArthur felt uncomfortable campaigning for the Republican nomination and hoped that at the 1952 Republican National Convention, a deadlock would ensue between Senator Robert A. Taft and General Dwight Eisenhower for the presidential nomination.
-MacArthur's plan was to then step in and offer himself as a compromise candidate; potentially picking Taft as a running mate.
-His unwillingness to campaign for the nomination seriously hurt his viability as a candidate.
+MacArthur's plan was to then step in and offer himself as a compromise candidate.
+His unwillingness to campaign seriously hurt his viability as a candidate.
 In the end, MacArthur endorsed Taft and was keynote speaker at the convention.
 Taft ultimately lost the nomination to Eisenhower, who went on to win the general election in a landslide.
 Once elected, Eisenhower consulted with MacArthur, his former commanding officer, about ending the war in Korea.

 Douglas MacArthur Memorial in Norfolk, Virginia.
 The statue is a duplicate of the one at West Point.
-The base houses a time capsule which contains various MacArthur, Norfolk and MacArthur Foundation memorabilia.
+The base houses a time capsule which contains MacArthur, Norfolk and MacArthur Foundation memorabilia.